Last Updated: 3/30/16

 I put up the mosaic pond on 9/12/12.

 On 4/3/13, I set up the mosaic pond on the porch.
-The cords no longer bend where I want them to so they won't go down the trough made for them so the mosaic no longer can sit flat.
+The cords no longer bend where I want them to so they will not go down the trough made for them so the mosaic no longer can sit flat.